The Absolute Best Ice Cream Shop in Every State

 Novel Ice Cream (Phoenix, Arizona)

-Whether we choose to consult our virtual oracle or take a trip to the Grand Canyon State informs us that this five-star-rated shop is as novel as its name implies.
-The hidden gem jam-packs European-style waffles and glazed doughnuts with its artisanal scoops ranging from Butterbeer to Chai Tea.
+Whether we choose to consult our virtual oracle or take a trip to the Grand Canyon State, this five-star-rated shop is as novel as its name implies.
+Novel Ice Cream shop, a true hidden gem, jam-packs European-style waffles and glazed doughnuts with its artisanal scoops ranging from Butterbeer to Chai Tea.

 Tacker’s Shake Shack (Marion, Arkansas)

-After you’ve scarfed down one of Tacker’s stacked burgers and a side of fried pickles with ranch, round out your meal with a melt-in-your-mouth milkshake.
-The family-owned diner has been serving the classic American combo for over 40 years, and is continuing to drive in adventurous visitors and Marion locals alike.
+After you’ve scarfed down one of Tacker’s Shake Shack stacked burgers and a side of fried pickles with ranch, round out your meal with a melt-in-your-mouth milkshake.
+The family-owned diner has been serving the classic American combo for over 40 years and is continuing to drive in adventurous visitors and Marion locals alike.

 Paradis Sherman Oaks (Los Angeles, California)